Mladina

-Mladina (English: Youth) is a Slovenian weekly left-wing political and current affairs magazine.
+Mladina (English: Youth) is a Slovenian weekly political and current affairs magazine.
 Since the 1920s, when it was first published, it has become a voice of protest against those in power.
 Today, Mladina's weekly issues are distributed throughout the country.
 Mladina is considered one of the most influential political magazines in Slovenia.

 Mladina has served as a hub for investigative journalism in Slovenia since the 1980s, when its pioneering "muckraking" reporting and critical (and then highly controversial) sociopolitical coverage helped spark the dissolution of Yugoslavia.

 Mladina is also digitally published online, and its website maintains an expansive article archive.

 History and profile

 Mladina has cycled through many iterations through its history spanning nearly a century, at times alternately operating under party or state control, or functioning as an independent-minded watchdog publication.

 1920–1945: Origins

 Mladina was first founded in 1920 as the official herald of the Youth Section of the Yugoslav Communist Party in Slovenia.
 Thus, it was started as a youth magazine.
 After the prohibition of the Communist Party in 1921, the journal kept circulating in a semi-illegal manner.
 During this period, it was the herald not only of Communists, but of the radical leftist and anti-capitalist youth in general.
 Famous figures such as poet Srečko Kosovel (who also briefly served as editor), writer Ludvik Mrzel, and historian France Klopčič published in the magazine.
 In the 1930s, during the dictatorship of King Alexander I of Yugoslavia, Mladina ceased to exist due to government repression.
 It was re-established in January 1943 - during World War II - as the gazette of the underground anti-fascist resistance movement.
 After 1945, it was again transformed into the official herald of the Youth Section of the Communist Party of Slovenia.